-- 14.1 An elected governor may hold office for a period not exceeding three years commencingfrom when their election is announced. . - 14.2 An elected governor shall cease to hold office if he/she ceases to be a member of the constituency or class by which he/she was elected. - 14.3 An elected governor shall be eligible for re-election at the end of his/her term and shall serve no more than three terms of office, resulting in a maximum 9 years tenure. - 14.4 An appointed governor may hold office for a period not exceeding three years commencing immediately after the annual members meeting at which their appointment is announced. - 14.5 An appointed governor shall cease to hold office if the appointing organisation withdraws its sponsorship of him. - 14.6 An appointed governor shall be eligible for re-appointment at the end of his/her term and shall serve no more than three terms of office, resulting in a maximum nine years term. - 14.7 For the purposes of these provisions concerning terms of office for Governors, "year" means a period commencing immediately after their election is announced.
+- 15.1 An elected governor may hold office for a period not exceeding three years commencing from when their election is announced. - 15.2 An elected governor shall cease to hold office if they cease to be a member of the constituency or class by which they were elected, or if they are disqualified for any of the reasons set out in this constitution.
+For the avoidance of doubt, this includes a governor moving their principal residence from one public constituency to another. - 15.3 An elected governor shall be eligible for re-election at the end of their term.
+An elected governor may not, if re-elected for more than a single term of office hold office for more than nine (9) consecutive years in total. - 15.4 An appointed governor shall be eligible for re-appointment at the end of their term.
+An appointed governors may not hold office for longer than nine (9) consecutive years. - 15.5 An appointed governor shall cease to hold office if the appointing organisation withdraws its sponsorship of him. - 15.6 For the purposes of paragraph 15.3 and 15.4 years of office are consecutive unless there is a break of at least 12 months between them.
+A "year" means a period commencing immediately after the election or appointment is announced.

-15. Council of Governors - disgualification and removal
+16. Council of Governors - disqualification and removal

-- 15.1 The following may not become or continue as a member of the Council of Governors: - 15.1.1 a person who has been adjudged bankrupt or whose estate has been sequestrated and (in either case) has not been discharged; - 15.1.2 a person in relation to whom a moratorium period under a debt relief order applies under Part 7A of the Insolvency Act 1986; - 15.1.3 a person who has made a composition or arrangement with, or granted a trust deed for, his/her creditors and has not been discharged in respect of it; - 15.1.4 a person who within the preceding five years has been convicted in the British Islands of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on him. - 15.2 Governors must be at least 16 years of age at the date they are nominated for election or appointment. - 15.3 Further provisions as to the circumstances in which an individual may not become or continue as a member of the Board of Governors are set out in Annex 5.
+- 16.1 The following may not become or continue as a member of the Council of Governors: - 16.1.1 a person who has been adjudged bankrupt or whose estate has been sequestrated and (in either case) has not been discharged; - 16.1.2 a person in relation to whom a moratorium period under a debt relief order applies under Part 7A of the Insolvency Act 1986; - 16.1.3 a person who has made a composition or arrangement with, or granted a trust deed for, his/her creditors and has not been discharged in respect of it; - 16.1.4 a person who within the preceding five years has been convicted in the British Islands of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on him.

-16. Council of Governors - duties of governors
+- 16.2 Governors must be at least 16 years of age at the date they are nominated for election or appointment. - 16.3 Further provisions as to the circumstances in which an individual may not become or continue as a member of the Council of Governors are set out in Annex 4.

-- 16.1 The general duties of the Council of Governors are: - 16.1.1 to hold the non-executive Directors individually and collectively to account for the performance of the Board of Directors, and
+17. Council of Governors - duties of governors

-- 16.1.2 to represent the interests of the members of the trust as a whole and the interests of the public. - 16.2 The Trust must take steps to secure that the governors are equipped with the skills and knowledge they require in their capacity as such.
+- 17.1 The general duties of the Council of Governors are: - 17.1.1 to hold the non-executive Directors individually and collectively to account for the performance of the Board of Directors, and - 17.1.2 to represent the interests of the members of the Trust as a whole and the interests of the public. - 17.2 The Trust must take steps to secure that the governors are equipped with the skills and knowledge they require in their capacity as such.

-17. Council of Governors - meetings of governors
+18. Council of Governors - meetings of governors